lsst-dm/dmtn-061/index.rst

    Subsections of a DECam Zogy image subtraction, including warped and PSF-matched template, science image, and the results of pre-convolved AL subtraction, and the Zogy :math:`S_{corr}` likelihood image.

+**Timing:** The computation of the Zogy :math:`S_{corr}` image is roughly 10 to 20% slower than computing the standard Zogy diffim, depending upon whether the spatially varying options are enabled or not.

 2.4.
 Issues, unimplemented aspects, artifacts
 ---------------------------------------------